gokulkrishh/how-it-works/src/pages/react/virtual-dom/index.md

 - [PreactJS](https://reactjs.org/)
 - [VueJS](https://vuejs.org/)

-We will not be looking it to any of the above libraries and how they use their **VDOM inside**.
-This post is about **how a virtual DOM works** (More of a simplified version).
+We will not look into any of the above libraries and their **VDOM implementations**.
+This post is about how a virtual DOM works (**More of a simplified version**).

-So we will write our own little VDOM and understand from it.
+First lets see an example of HTML representation.

 #### Example: index.html